 –Be the watcher, not the participant.
 Simply watch my thoughts as they go by.

 –I don’t need a notepad to write down my thoughts.
 Yes, I have done that (more than once).

 Meditation is for you and no one else.
 There is no right or wrong way — only the way that works for you.

-Rule # 8 from my book The Fantastic Life: Play Where You Can Win
+Rule # 4: Play Where You Can Win

 Many people are intimidated by meditation, believing that there is only one right way to do it, or that they aren’t built for silence and stillness.
 But meditation is a wide field, and if you focus on the present moment, and take it one step at a time, you can mark it off as a win.

 5 Lessons I Learned From Meditating for 800 Days in a Row

 No. 3: Imagine your thoughts as a river

 By: Niklas Göke | Published on December 3, 2021